Public Health and Clinical Data Exchange

 - Option 3 – Production: The MIPS eligible clinician has completed testing and validation of the electronic submission and is electronically submitting production data to the PHA or CDR.

-The MIPS eligible clinician must attest YES to being in active engagement with a PHA to submit syndromic surveillance data from an urgent care setting.
+The MIPS eligible clinician must attest YES or TRUE to being in active engagement with a PHA to submit syndromic surveillance data from an urgent care setting.

-For multiple registry engagement, report as YES if there is active engagement with more than one syndromic surveillance registry.
+For multiple registry engagement, report as YES or TRUE if there is active engagement with more than one syndromic surveillance registry

 Note: The following measures are included in the Public Health and Clinical Data Exchange objective: Immunization Registry Reporting, Electronic Case Reporting, Public Health Registry Reporting, Clinical Data Registry Reporting, and Syndromic Surveillance Reporting.